-How can I exclude from Google Analytics my own usage statistics generated by my desktop program?
+How can I exclude my own usage statistics traffic from the SoftMeter (product analytics) reports?

 Developers who use our usage statistics library (SoftMeter) in their desktop programs have several ways to exclude their own traffic from the Google Analytics reporting.